 However, in the design of very low and zero fat spreads, these strategies fail to imitate the properties of margarine.
 This was accomplished by using liquid crystalline or mesomorphic phases.

-(c) Head group smaller than the tail: formation of inverted micelles, enclosing water.
+Figure 5.
+Aggregation behavior of emulsifier molecules (a) Head group larger than the tail: micelle formation in water (b) Cylinder-shaped molecule: formation of parallel bilayers (c) Head group smaller than the tail: formation of inverted micelles, enclosing water. |

-Figure 6 Figure 6.
+Figure 6.
 A schematic drawing of a lamellar phase.
-The emulsifier molecules are arranged in parallel sheets in such way that the hydrophilic head groups of the molecules are in contact with water and that the hydrophobic chains are in contact with each other and excluded from water.
+The emulsifier molecules are arranged in parallel sheets in such way that the hydrophilic head groups of the molecules are in contact with water and that the hydrophobic chains are in contact with each other and excluded from water. |

 Such phases can be formed from emulsifiers such as monoglycerides (monoacylglycerols) and phospholipids.
 The molecules of these compounds are characterized by a hydrophilic water-attracting head and a hydrophobic water-rejecting tail and display a specific aggregation behavior that is determined by their geometry (Figure 5).
 The situation of the greatest interest in the structuring of food products is the one involving more or less cylindrically shaped molecules (Figure 5b).
 In that case, bilayer structures are formed, which may enclose water layers, which give rise to a so-called lamellar phase, a three-dimensional structure of alternating bilayers and water layers (Figure 6).
 The lamellar phase can be obtained by heating, e.g. monoglycerides, in the presence of water to above a certain transition temperature and can, under certain conditions, take up all the available water into a continuous swollen lamellar phase (Figure 7).